ncatlab/nlab-content/pages/2237.md

 ## Multiplicative equivariant cohomology

-For [[multiplicative cohomology theorie]] there is a further refinement of equivariance where the equivariant cohomology groups are built from global sections on a [[sheaf]] over cerain systems of [[moduli spaces]].
+For [[multiplicative cohomology theories]] there is a further refinement of equivariance where the equivariant cohomology groups are built from global sections on a [[sheaf]] over cerain systems of [[moduli spaces]].
 For more on this see at

 * [Equivariant multiplicative cohomology](http://ncatlab.org/nlab/show/A+Survey+of+Elliptic+Cohomology+-+A-equivariant+cohomology#equivariant)